wethegit/react-hooks/README.md

 # react-hooks

-A collection of useful React hooks.
+A collection of helpers for use in React projects.